skarlekar/rambolite/README.md

     scripts/9_move_certs.sh

-## Generate kubeconfig for the Cluster
+## Generate Kubeconfigs for the Cluster Componenand Distribute
 A **kubeconfig** file is a file used to configure access to Kubernetes when used in conjunction with the kubectl commandline tool (or other clients).
-Generate kubeconfig files for the various components in the cluster: `kubelet`, `kube-proxy`, kube-controller-manager, kube-scheduler, and one for the admin user.
+Generate kubeconfig files for the various components in the cluster: `kubelet`, `kube-proxy`, `kube-controller-manager`, `kube-scheduler,` and one for the `admin` user.

+    scripts/10_gen_kubeconfig.sh

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDM2NjM3NjkzLC0xOTEzNjkxMTM1LC05OD
+eyJoaXN0b3J5IjpbNTcxMzU3ODk5LC0xOTEzNjkxMTM1LC05OD
 c3NDU5MDMsNDMzMzcwNTYsMTcxNzc1NDE1NiwtOTE0MDMxNjYy
 LC0yODIxOTg4MCwtNTcyNjI0NjE5XX0=
 -->